History of the oscilloscope: Tilting mirror

 In order to permit direct measurement of waveforms it was necessary for the recording device to use a very low-mass measurement system that can move with sufficient speed to match the motion of the actual waves being measured.
-This was done with the development of the moving-coil oscillograph by William Duddell which in modern times is also referred to as a mirror galvanometer.
 This reduced the measurement device to a small mirror that could move at high speeds to match the waveform.

+The term "oscillograph" was coined by André Blondel in 1893 to refer to his instrument based on the earlier-known mirror galvanometer but adapted to recording high-frequency oscillations.
+William Duddell also developed a similar instrument few years later.

 To perform a waveform measurement, a photographic slide would be dropped past a window where the light beam emerges, or a continuous roll of motion picture film would be scrolled across the aperture to record the waveform over time.
 Although the measurements were much more precise than the built-up paper recorders, there was still room for improvement due to having to develop the exposed images before they could be examined.